ARC Groups Benefits Inc. - Cutting Edge Solutions

 The personal information we collect about you may include, but is not limited to:

-• A completed and signed membership application.
+• A completed and signed membership application;

-• Your advisor or authorized representative.
+• Your authorized advisor or representative;

-• The employer of an insured person.
+• The employer of an insured;

-• Service providers we work with to issue and manage our products and services, whether now or in the future.
+• Service providers we work with to issue and manage our products and services, whether now or in the future;

 5. Limits on the Use, Disclosure, and Retention of Personal Information

-• Our service providers.
+• Our service providers;

 6. Accuracy of Personal Information